iltenahmet/toon-tanks-ue5/README.md

 # ToonTanks

-In this exciting 3D game, you control a powerful tank and must use your skills and strategy to destroy enemy towers before they take you down.
-Use WASD keys to move, the mouse to turn, and the space bar to shoot, and take down your enemies with precision and speed.
+Control the tank to destroy enemy towers before they take you down.
+Use the WASD keys to move, the mouse to turn, and the space bar to shoot.
+I developed this game using Unreal Engine, using both the Blueprint system and C++.

-I developed this game using Unreal Engine, following the guidance and instruction of the Udemy course, www.udemy.com/course/unrealcourse/.
-However, I made creative modifications to the gameplay, such as using the mouse to turn the tank instead of the A and D keys, to create a more intuitive and engaging experience.

-Most of the functionality of the game is written in C++, with some usage of the Blueprint system.
+What I implemented:
+- Tank and camera movement
+- Enemy turret rotation and shooting mechanics based on the position of the tank
+- Tank shooting mechanics
+- Particle and sound effects

 You can download and play the game from [here](https://iltenahmet.itch.io/toontanks).